SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 How should we return the value to the clients as a part of the `get` operation?

-- Option1: return a reference of the value
+- Option 1: return a reference of the value
-- Option2: force the clients to provide a cloneable value as a part of the `put` operation and return `Some<Value>` by cloning the value, if it exists for the key
+- Option 2: force the clients to provide a cloneable value as a part of the `put` operation and return `Some<Value>` by cloning the value, if it exists for the key
-- Option3: provide both the options
+- Option 3: provide both options

-Let's look at Option1 first.
-In order to return a reference to the value we need to look into the `get` method of `DashMap`.
+Let's look at Option 1 first.
+To return a reference to the value, we need to look into the `get` method of `DashMap`.

 ```rust
 pub fn get<Q>(&'a self, key: &Q) -> Option<Ref<'a, K, V, S>>